symbol/symbol-docs/source/glossary.rst

       An Aggregate Transaction is complete when all the required participants have signed it.
 Read :ref:`more <aggregate-complete>`.

     Alias
-      The :doc:`namespace <namespace>` linked to an account or mosaic using Alias transactions.
+      The :doc:`namespace <concepts/namespace>` linked to an account or mosaic using Alias transactions.
 An alias and its linked object can be used interchangeably when sending a transaction.
 Read :ref:`more <alias>`.

     API Nodes
       Nodes responsible for storing data in a readable form in MongoDB.
 They are also responsible for collecting the cosignatures of :ref:`aggregated bonded transactions <aggregate-bonded>`.